rrazcueta/moonveil/docs/players/15-magic.md

 ## Miracles and Penance

-Instead of spending Willpower to reroll a Miracle, you may take on **Guilt**.
+Instead of spending Willpower to reroll a Miracle, you can take on **Guilt**.

-- If you have no Guilt, fill 1 Backpack slot with Guilt.
+- If you have no Guilt, fill 1 slot with Guilt.
 - Otherwise, double the amount you are carrying.

 Guilt cannot be discarded.
-Guilt is removed only by genuine sacrifice, as decided with the Guide.
+Guilt is removed only by genuine sacrifice, as decided with the Guide. -->